 Fish rearing

-It could be seen from the table-24 that about 50.00 per cent of the farmers were aware about fish rearing and only 20.00 per cent of the farmers adopted this climate resilient farm technology.
+It could be seen from the table-1 that about 50.00 per cent of the farmers were aware about fish rearing and only 20.00 per cent of the farmers adopted this climate resilient farm technology.
 In NICRA villages, none of the farmers adopt fish cultivation because of water scarcity.
-After NICRA intervention, few farmers are rearing fishes in temporary water storage ponds.
+After NICRA intervention, few farmers reared fishes in temporary water storage ponds.
 KVK has introduced fish varieties like Tilapia, Genetically Improved Farm Tilapia (GIFT) and Carp for improving the income of the farming community.